tabarra/txAdmin/dev_notes.md

         - Manual Approval (default)
         - Discord: be in guild
         - Discord: have a role in guild
+- [ ] persistent discord status message that is set up by `/statusfixed`:
+    - this will trigger a big status message to be sent in that channel
+    - this message id can be stored in the config file
+    - if discord id is present, use that instead of name (careful with the pings!)
 - [ ] (really needed?) ignore key bindings commands https://discord.com/channels/577993482761928734/766868363041046589/795420910713831446
 - [ ] add custom event for broadcast